 An individual who is, or immediately before visiting a Contracting State was, a resident of the other Contracting State and is temporarily present in the first- mentioned Contracting State for the primary purpose of teaching, giving lectures or conducting research at a university, college, school or other accredited educational institution or scientific research institution in the first mentioned Contracting State shall be exempt from tax in the first mentioned Contracting State for a period not exceeding three years in the aggregate in respect of remuneration for such teaching, lectures or research.

-既然是“aggregate”，所以无需是连续的3年，若中途离开美国、回到中国、之后再次回来美国，仍然可以接着计算。参见 IRS 在这份文件里举的例子：Thus, for example, a resident of China who visits the United States to conduct research at the National Institute of Health (NIH) for two years, 1986 and 1987, returns to China for a year, and then comes back for another year of research at NIH in 1989 would be exempt from tax on his NIH remuneration for each of the three years.
+既然是「aggregate」，所以无需是连续的 3 年，若中途离开美国、回到中国、之后再次回来美国，仍然可以接着计算。参见 IRS 在这份文件里举的例子：Thus, for example, a resident of China who visits the United States to conduct research at the National Institute of Health (NIH) for two years, 1986 and 1987, returns to China for a year, and then comes back for another year of research at NIH in 1989 would be exempt from tax on his NIH remuneration for each of the three years.
 However, if he stayed at NIH in 1990 or returned at a later time the exemption would no longer be available 。

 It is the purpose of[the exemption under Article 18 of the 1945 U.K. treaty] that such exemption shall cease at the end of 2 years from the date of[the individual’s] initial arrival in the United States.
 Thus, if[the individual] reaches the United States on July 1, 1945, he is exempt with respect to his remuneration earned in the United States up to June 30, 1947.

 the individual is a resident of China for the year at issue or was a resident of China immediately before visiting the United States as a student or trainee;

-- the individual is “temporarily present” (notwithstanding the fact that the individual was present in the United States in prior years solely for educational or training purposes) in the United States for the year at issue for the primary purpose of teaching, giving lectures, or conducting research;
+the individual is “temporarily present” (notwithstanding the fact that the individual was present in the United States in prior years solely for educational or training purposes) in the United States for the year at issue for the primary purpose of teaching, giving lectures, or conducting research;

 the individual’s teaching, lecturing, or research activities take place at a university, college, school, or other accredited educational institution or scientific research institution in the United States; and

-- the individual has not claimed benefits under Article 19 for more than three years in the aggregate.
+the individual has not claimed benefits under Article 19 for more than three years in the aggregate.